jflutamida/cartita-freecell/README.md

 # cartita-freecell
 A freecell card game using Microsoft's game numbering system.
 Written in C++ and Gtkmm.

-The UI is keyboard driven (no mouse support yet) with the commands similar as those implemented in the legendary FCPro Windows game: 1 to 8 for columns, A to D for the four freecells, H for home.
+The UI is keyboard driven (no mouse support yet) with the commands similar to those implemented in the legendary FCPro Windows game (http://www.solitairelaboratory.com/fcpro.html): 1 to 8 for columns, A to D for the four freecells, H for home.
 You move the last card in the third column from the left to, say, freecell C, by typing "3C".
 Or you move it to column 8 by typing "38".
 It's easy and intuitive.
 Backspace undoes, Tab redoes, Esc deselects previously selected card and you can scale the cards using + and -.

 To select a game, just right click anywhere.
 You'll be presented with a very minimalistic menu!